helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 to a Helm chart manually through CLI arguments or value files.
 Instead, users may use some orchestration tool (e.g. a CI/CD pipeline) to install Helm charts and pass values to them.
-In some scenarios, such orchestration tools may draw values from additional data-sources that might contain all sorts of data.
+In some scenarios, such orchestration tools may draw values from additional data sources that might contain all sorts of data.
 And this is where things can get potentially dangerous.

 Here's the good news though: when following the YAML techniques that this page